backmeupplz/voicy-localizations/README.md

   },
 });
 ```
 Please note that all contributors whos translations were accepted will receive 10,000 seconds of Google Speech voice recognition as a reward.
+If you want to receive the reward, please notify [@borodutch](https://telegram.me/borodutch) about your efforts.
+Thank you!

 # As seen on
 [![Habrahabr](/img/habr.png?raw=true)](https://habrahabr.ru/post/316824/)